exercism/r/concepts/dataframes/about.md

 ### The `data.table`

-The [`data.table`][ref-data-table] is an attempt to improve on the `data.frame`, in a third-party package.
+Tibbles (described below) and data.tables are both well-respected attempts to improve on the traditional `data.frame` in Base R.

-Tibbles and data.tables are both well-respected, and there is inevitably much argument about which is "better".
+There is inevitably much argument about which is "better".
 Maybe there is some degree of consensus around the following points (_even if they will be criticized as simplistic_).

 - `tibble` is optimized mainly for ease of use, and integration with the Tidyverse ecosystem.
 - `data.table` is optimized mainly for raw power and scalability, especially when working with very large datasets.

-In any case, `data.table` is not available within Exercism, so it is mentioned here just for completeness.
+In any case, [`data.table`][ref-data-table] is not available within Exercism, so it is mentioned here just for completeness.

 ### The `data.frame`